Massipssa/Docs/cloud/azure/exams/dp-203-exam/prep.md

   - API
   - SDKs in multiple languages
   - PS and azure cli
+- Support ACL and POSIX
-- All data writen to azure storage is crypted
+- All data writen to azure storage is encrypted by using either Microsoft or customer-managed keys
 - Can be accessed via keys or shared access signature

 ## Cosmos DB
 - Globally dis
-- Multimodel
+- Multimodal
 - When to use:
   - Need NoSQL for supported API model
   - Planet disb
   - 99,999 resp
   - response in 10 ms if correctly provisioned
-- Stored Procedure, tirggers and UDFs can be added
+- Stored Procedure, triggers and UDFs can be added
 - Js API can be used
 - Security
-  - Support encyption, IP firewall configurations, and access from virtual networks
+  - Support encryption, IP firewall configurations, and access from virtual networks
-  - Data is encrypted autmatically
+  - Data is encrypted automatically
-  - User authication is based tokens
+  - User authentication is based tokens
   - Azure Active Directory provides role-based security

 ## Azure SQL Database
-- Structrued data
+- Structured data
-- Support also unstructrued like spatial and xml
+- Support also unstructured like spatial and xml
 - Is PaaS
 - Provides OLTP than can scale on demand
 - When to use